tmstevebigdata/Getting_and_Cleaning_Data/README.md

 > Step 14 - From the data set in step 13, create a second, independent tidy data set with the average of each variable for each activity and each subject

-> Step 15 - Finally output the tidy data set to a text file
+> Step 15 - Finally output the tidy data set to a text file (tidy_data.txt)

 ~ END ~